Mark Taimanov: Music career

 Taimanov was a top concert pianist in the Soviet Union.
 With his first wife, Lyubov Bruk, he formed a piano duo, some of whose recordings were included in the Phillips and Steinway series Great Pianists of the 20th Century.
 Taimanov personally knew composer Dmitri Shostakovich, cellist Mstislav Rostropovich and pianist Sviatoslav Richter.

 Personal life and death

 Taimanov married four times.
 He remarried late in life, and became the father of twins at the age of 78.
-Fifty-seven years separate his oldest child and his twins.
+Fifty-seven years separate his oldest child (who was also a strong chess player and on one occasion, participated in the final of the Leningrad City Championship) and his twins.

 His younger sister Irina Taimanova (born 1941) is a prominent opera director, TV presenter and professor at the Saint Petersburg Conservatory.

 Taimanov died on 28 November 2016 in Saint Petersburg, at the age of 90.